-The opioid receptors ( $\mu$ -, $\delta$ - and $\kappa$ -OR) have long been known to use inhibitory be effectively blocked by pertussis-toxin (PTX).
-Each opioid receptor may interact with five different forms of $G_i/G_o$ proteins $(G_i1\alpha, G_i2\alpha, G_i3\alpha, G_o1\alpha, G_o2\alpha)$ .
-Therefore, consequences of does not follow the straightforward and clearly defined sequence of molecular events (Law et al. 2000, Tso and Wong 2003).
+The opioid receptors (μ -, δ - and κ -OR) have long been known to use inhibitory G proteins of G_i/G_o family for signal transduction because most of opioidinduced signals can be effectively blocked by pertussistoxin (PTX).
+Each opioid receptor may interact with five different forms of G_i/G_o proteins ($G_i1\alpha$, $G_i2\alpha$, $G_i3\alpha$, $G_o1\alpha$, $G_o2\alpha$).
+Therefore, consequences of OR stimulation by various OR ligands are difficult to predict and the mechanism of action does not follow the straightforward and clearly defined sequence of molecular events (Law et al. 2000, Tso and Wong 2003).

-G proteins of Gi/Go family for signal transduction because most of opioid-induced signals can forms of Gα subunits represent an advantageous model for comparison of coupling efficiency of a given type of G protein with the same OR (Moon et al. 2001b, Massotte et al. 2002).
-In these cells, endogenously expressed G proteins of $G_i/G_o$ family may be effectively blocked by PTX-treatment prior to membrane isolation and 1:1 ratio between receptor and the cognate G protein provides the most simple and clearly defined stoichiometry.
-The fusion proteins were constructed between DOR and forms of $\alpha$ subunit of $G_i1$ protein in which cysteine was mutated to range of amino acids (Moon et al. 2001a, Bahia et al. 1998).
-All these mutated forms of $G_i1\alpha$ protein were pertussis-toxin insensitive.
-The fusion protein containing isoleucine in position 351, DOR- $G_i1\alpha$ (Cys-Ile), when stably expressed in HEK293T cells, exhibited the high DOR agonist-stimulated activity.
+HEK293 cells stably expressing fusion proteins between OR and PTX-resistant forms of Ga subunits represent an advantageous model for comparison of coupling efficiency of a given type of G protein with the same OR (Moon et al. 2001b, Massotte et al. 2002).
+In these cells, endogenously expressed G proteins of Gi/Go family may be effectively blocked by PTX-treatment prior to membrane isolation and 1:1 ratio between receptor and the cognate G protein provides the most simple and clearly defined stoichiometry.
+The fusion proteins were constructed between DOR and forms of α subunit of G_i1 protein in which cysteine351 was mutated to range of amino acids (Moon et al. 2001a, Bahia et al. 1998).
+All these mutated forms of $G_i 1\alpha$ protein were pertussis-toxin insensitive.
+The fusion protein containing isoleucine in position 351, DOR- $G_11\alpha$ (Cys351-Ile351), when stably expressed in HEK293T cells, exhibited the high DOR agonist-stimulated activity.